raygun101/MarkupKit/README.md

     <UIButton style="systemButton" tintColor="green"/>

-However, colors in the color table take precedence over `UIColor` constants.
-If _Colors.plist_ defined a value for "green", the corresponding color would be used instead of the value returned by the `greenColor` method.
+Color table entries take precedence over `UIColor` constants.
+For example, if _Colors.plist_ defined a value for "green", the corresponding color would be used instead of the value returned by the `greenColor` method.

 #### Pattern Images
 Pattern images are specified by providing the name of the name of the image to use as a repeating tile.
 For example, this markup creates a table view with a tiled background image named "tile.png":